Jump to topic

 If the tooth's damage is only a small chip, a dentist can correct the issue by reshaping the tooth or smoothing and polishing the affected area.

-If the chip is small and only causes cosmetic damage, dental veneers may be recommended.
+Dental veneers may be recommended if the chip is small and only causes cosmetic damage.

-A dental veneer is a layer of porcelain or composite resin that completely covers a natural tooth.
-If placed over a broken frontal tooth, a dental veneer can make it appear whole and healthy again.
+A dental veneer is a layer of porcelain or composite resin covering a natural tooth.
+It can make a broken frontal tooth appear whole and healthy again if placed over a broken frontal tooth.

-Dental veneers are commonly used in cosmetic dentistry to fix the appearance of teeth.
-To apply a veneer, the dentist will remove enamel from the tooth's surface.
-They will make impressions and send them to a dental laboratory, which will make the veneer to be placed over the remaining tooth at a later appointment.
+To apply a veneer, the dentist will first remove enamel from the tooth’s surface.
+Then they will make impressions and send them to a dental laboratory.
+After the veneer is made, the dentist will place it over the tooth at a later appointment.

 A root canal involves removing the pulp and replacing it with a plastic filling called gutta-percha.
 After the root canal procedure, a dentist will place a crown to protect the tooth.